merbanan/rtl_433/examples/README.md

   - rtl_433_http_stream.py: Custom data handling example for rtl_433's HTTP (line) streaming API of JSON events
   - rtl_433_http_ws.py: Custom data handling example for rtl_433's HTTP WebSocket API of JSON events

-## Not Understood

-  - sigrok-conv.sh: print a hint
-  - sigrok-open.sh: print a hint

 ## Uncategorized

 These scripts are in the directory but have not been sorted and described.